BIO 421/521 Landscape Ecology

 The key topics in landscape ecology include: spatial heterogeneity, pattern-process-scale relationships, spatial scaling, human-land interactions, and landscape sustainability.
 Landscape ecology provides an integrative theoretical basis and a suite of technical tools for understanding biophysical and socioeconomic phenomena in various landscapes, as well as for biodiversity conservation, ecosystem management, landscape planning and design, and sustainability science.

 Wu, J. and R. Hobbs.
 2002.
-Key issues and research priorities in landscape ecology: An idiosyncratic synthesis.
+Key issues and research priorities in landscape ecology.
 Landscape Ecology 17:355-365.

 For more information, contact Prof. Wu at Jingle.Wu@asu.edu.